 ‘In the US, it is estimated that 20% - 33% of all hospital waste is generated by the operating theatres and a single operation can generate more waste than a family of four produces in one week.’*

 Surgical Innovations have been leading the way in the reduction of plastic disposable since 1992.
 The innovative design of Resposable ranges provides a high-quality instrument with the clinical benefits of a small disposable element.

-Resposable products reduce waste by 70%, compared to expensive fully disposable alternatives, providing the solution for Hospitals looking to reduce costs and waste whilst maintaining reliability and quality.
+Resposable products can reduce waste by up to 85%¹, compared to full disposable alternatives, providing the solution for Hospitals looking to reduce costs and waste whilst maintaining reliability and quality.

 Much of the waste generated in the Operating Theatre is ‘incidental’ and with simple training and some thought, can be dramatically reduced.

 It is important to consider what options are available to reduce the carbon emissions of healthcare providers.
 This will also generate large cost savings in clinical waste disposal and recurring costs of single use items.

 Aiming to identify sustainable solutions and overcome challenges by shared experiences, as well as providing clear examples of possible actions for theatre staff and hospital management.
 We create a support network for those looking to implement change whilst facilitating an informed approach to greener theatres.